 Wiehe now embraces an alternative approach.
 As manager of the Science Festival Alliance’s Just Add Science initiative, he fits science-themed experiences into existing events and venues such as county fairs, sporting events and shopping malls.
 “There are much more interesting conversations to have with people who may not be science enthusiasts, but who are bringing their own context to this,” he explains.
 “It’s less about drawing people out of their comfort zones toward science, and much more about being willing to leave our comfort zones as science communicators in order to meet them.”

 Below, Wiehe describes in his own words what Just Add Science’s “meet people where they are” approach looks like in practice — and how its development required some on-the-fly rethinking of basic assumptions about science communication.

-Meet People Where They Are, by Ben Wiehe
+Meet People Where They Are, as told by Ben Wiehe

 I used to be involved in running a science cafe in Cambridge, Massachusetts.
 There are an awful lot of opportunities in Cambridge for people to get together and talk about science or meet scientists.
 It’s going on all the time, all over.
 At a certain point I thought it would be more interesting to try to find ways to get conversations going with people who didn’t sign up for a group discussion about science.